An open and digital learning environment

-Inspired by its unique location on Haderslev harbourfront the new education centre has been designed as an atrium building, with a 360° view of the town and the harbour.
-The education centre's terraces are a key element in its expression.
-In a movement, which starts right down at ground level and ends up on the building’s top floor, the terraces twine around the house, uniting indoors and outdoors in a single gesture.
+Inspired by its unique location on Haderslev’s waterfront, the new education centre has been designed as an atrium that opens 360˚ towards the city and harbour.
+The terraces are one example of how this is achieved.
+In a flowing movement that begins at the ground level and ends on the building’s top floor, the terraces snake around the building, bringing together the inside and outside in a single concept.

 The new education centre for VUC Syd not only adds a striking new feature to the Haderslev waterfront.
 It also houses a flexible and digital learning environment by combining expert knowledge with modern IT and innovative learning methods.
 Each course participant is given their own iPad or MacBook, and no less than 165 digital screens have been integrated into the rooms and serve as a natural part of the learning environment.
 Additionally, the education centre is not comprised of traditional classrooms, but has instead been designed to be an open learning environment revolving around the atrium and the staggered staircase in the heart of the building.

 German Design Award